 Top 7 things to do if you turn left

 What to do in Mid Wales?
 A big, but very frequently asked question.
 Here at Nant Awen in the village of Carno, we are the most central point in Wales (you can fact check me on Wikipedia folks!) and as such we are ideally situated to adventure out to any activity you've set your sights on!
-Unless you fancy a walk along the Grand Canyon, then I'm afraid this is not the blog post for you, and probably not quite the right location for your romantic getaway.
+Unless it's a walk along the Grand Canyon that you fancy, then I'm afraid this is not the blog post for you, and probably not quite the right location for your romantic getaway either.
 So back to what to do?
 Well, let's make things a little bit smaller and a little more simple, and instead look at what to do if you head left (North out of the village along the A470) I'll try an include a variety of things that should cater to all tastes, but mainly it's just things that I like.
+Because this is my blog.

 Cadair Idris Mountain